php-taskman/core/README.md

 Those commands contains tasks, 4 tasks for `foo:foo` and 2 tasks for `foo:remove`.

-A task can be either a string or an well structured array.
+A task can be either a string or a well structured array.

 ### Expose custom tasks in YAML